 He is working to keep you preoccupied with this world so that you will neglect your privilege to pursue Jesus Christ daily and His glory in your everyday life.

-Let not be a community that is ignorant of the spiritual warfare that is being waged each and every day on this earth.
+Let us not be a community that is ignorant of the spiritual warfare that is being waged each and every day on this earth.

 TRANS: So what hope is there?
 If our enemy is so great and powerful and is daily scheming to destroy us what are we to do?
 [PREGNANT PAUSE]